ParitoshParmar/MTL-AQA/MTL-AQA_dataset_release/More_Annotations/Readme.txt

-We haven't used these annotations in our work, but feel free to use them if you want to.
 @inproceedings{parmar2019and,
   title={What and How Well You Performed?
 A Multitask Learning Approach to Action Quality Assessment}, author={Parmar, Paritosh and Tran Morris, Brendan},